emmyyin/kattis-info/README.md

-# kattis-web-scraper
+# kattis-info

-This program can be used to get your Kattis score and ranking from the command line.
+This script can be used to get your Kattis score and ranking from the command line.
 As of now only login through a Google-account is possible.

 ## How to use
 #### Set up
 This program uses

-- `Python`
+- `Python 2.6, 2.7 or 3.3+`
 - `Selenium`
+- `Chromedriver`

-Either Python 2.6, 2.7 or 3.3+ is required to install Selenium.
-More information can be found [HERE](https://selenium-python.readthedocs.io/installation.html).
+More information about Selenium can be found [HERE](https://selenium-python.readthedocs.io/installation.html) and about Chromedriver [HERE](https://sites.google.com/a/chromium.org/chromedriver/downloads).
 This needs to be installed in order to run the program.

 #### Run program
 Clone and navigate to repo from the command line and run: